cynthia3r/hosting-full-stack-application/README.md

 # Udagram

-The udagram application includes all the major components of a Full-Stack web application.
-The application starter code was provided by Udacity and the task was to
+The udagram application includes all the major components of a Full-Stack web application and the task was to
 * make the necessary changes in code to connect to the AWS RDS database and S3 storage service
 * deploy and host the application to AWS cloud platform
 * build a seamless CI/CD pipeline which is well documented and maintainable